Trump Wants To Move On, But The Coronavirus Is Surging In Parts Of Red America

 "I said, 'General, there's no way I can make it down that ramp without falling on my ass, general.' "

--- Trump during his Tulsa rally Saturday, delivering a defense of his walking down a ramp at West Point.
-The president noted he had leather-soled shoes on and didn't want to fall like former President Gerald Ford coming out of the airplane.
+— Trump during his Tulsa rally on Saturday, delivering a defense of his walking down a ramp at West Point.
+The president noted that he had leather-soled shoes on and didn't want to fall like former President Gerald Ford coming out of the airplane.

 Trump went on a long tangent to discuss and, at times, reenact, his gingerly walking down the ramp and questions raised about his using a second hand to drink water.
 He said he didn't want to get any on his tie.
-Philip Bump at The Washington Post found Trump spent one out of every eight minutes of his Tulsa speech talking about West Point, or 14 minutes and 53 seconds of a one-hour-and-43-minute speech.
+Philip Bump at The Washington Post found Trump spent one out of every eight minutes of his Tulsa speech talking about West Point, or 14 minutes and 53 seconds of a speech that lasted one hour and 43 minutes.